Proof in the Numbers: 5 Reasons a Bachelor's Degree is Worth It

 4. Consider Increased Satisfaction

-Apart from earning higher salaries and having greater job options and security, four-year college graduates often report higher levels of of self-satisfaction when evaluating their employment.
-A 2008 study done by CollegeBoard found that four-year college graduates reported the highest levels of satisfaction in their job, when compared to others with varying degrees of education.
+Apart from earning higher salaries and having greater job options and security, four-year college graduates often report higher levels of self-satisfaction when evaluating their employment.
+A 2023 study done by CollegeBoard found that four-year college graduates reported the highest levels of satisfaction in their job when compared to others with varying degrees of education.

 5. Consider Career Advancement

 If you are looking to change careers or job positions, an undergraduate degree is extremely valuable because it serves as a stepping stone into that new industry.
-Without a four-year degree (doesn’t matter what discipline), it is often harder to make a big career change.
+Without a four-year degree (no matter the discipline), it is often harder to make a big career change.

 Do the numbers convince you?